GiacomoPatella/CV/README.md

 ##### TWITTER TIMELINE
 To practice our CSS skills I made a replica of Twitter's timeline down to the pixel.
-I had some initial difficulties in positioning an layering divs on top of each other but in the end it all worked well.
+I had some initial difficulties in positioning and layering divs on top of each other but in the end it all worked well.
 I used Bootstrap 3 and Twitter's own stripes to create the navbar but everything else on the page is my own CSS.
 This page could be improved with jQuery to simulate the infinte scrolling of the timeline.
 [GITHUB](https://github.com/GiacomoPatella/twitter_timeline).

 ##### MAKERS APP UI DESIGN